kyledeguzmanx/fDev-website-ZuaModels/README.md

 And since these modeling sites tend to be very visual and media-content heavy, I also want to introduce some sort of minifying npm package.

 ## TECHNOLOGY USED
+- Adobe Creative Cloud Express: [Transparent Background](https://www.adobe.com/express/feature/image/transparent-background)
+- Canva
 - Live Sass Compiler
 - ReactJs
 - Sass

 ## FEATURES
 - Image Change onmouseover